 Section 9 determines the time at which any supply takes place.
 Section 9(1) states the general rule, i.e. that a supply shall be deemed to take place at the earlier of the time an invoice is issued or the time any payment is received by the supplier.
-In the circumstances to which the Ruling applies, the time of supply is the time of payment.
-Accordingly, it is the exchange rate applying at the time of payment that is to be used to convert the foreign currency to \$NZ for GST purposes and not an exchange rate applying at the date the registered person converts the foreign currency to \$NZ.
-Nor is the rate of exchange actually obtained on the conversion of the foreign currency able to be used.
+Generally, in the circumstances to which the Ruling applies, the time of supply is the time of payment.
+Accordingly, it is the exchange rate applying at the time of payment that is to be used to convert the foreign currency to New Zealand dollars for GST purposes and not an exchange rate applying at the date the registered person converts the foreign currency to New Zealand dollars.
+Nor is the rate of exchange actually obtained on the conversion of the foreign currency to be used if this differs from the exchange rate applying at the time of payment.
+Where an invoice is issued before a payment is made, the exchange rate applicable on the date of issue of the invoice is the correct date to be used to convert the foreign currency to New Zealand dollars for GST purposes.

-The Commissioner will accept the exchange rates offered by a registered bank or a bureau de change.
+The Commissioner will accept the exchange rates offered by an approved bank or an approved bureau de change.